akostarinc/IOCOM8-Support/CAN/README.md

  The bit arrangement is big-endian, bit_0 is port_1, bit_1 is port_2 ... bit 7 is port_8

-  The items of monitor:
+  The internal items of monitor:

 ```
- MSG_INPUTS      0x19EE5506  // The status of the inputs
+    MSG_SWITCHES =   0x19EE5501  #// Intra IOCOMx msg to tunnel to RF
- MSG_OUTPUTS     0x19EE5507  // The status of the outputs
+    MSG_RFTOCAN  =   0x19EE5502  #// Intra IOCOMx msg to tunnel from RF

 ```

   The Bit arrangement is identical to the control format's bit arrangement.